NAB summons Imran, Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB), Peshawar, has summoned the Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan while the NAB Lahore summoned former Punjab chief minister, PML-N President, Shahbaz Sharif.
+ISLAMABAD: The National Accountability Bureau (NAB) Peshawar has summoned the Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan and NAB Lahore former Punjab chief minister and PML-N President Shahbaz Sharif.

-ISLAMABAD: The National Accountability Bureau (NAB), Peshawar, has summoned the Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan while the NAB Lahore summoned former Punjab chief minister, PML-N President, Shahbaz Sharif.
+ISLAMABAD: The National Accountability Bureau (NAB) Peshawar has summoned the Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan and NAB Lahore former Punjab chief minister and PML-N President Shahbaz Sharif.

 Comments